-This guidance is based on the best available advice from a range of experts.
-Family and friends of care home residents have also contributed to the guidance.
+The Scottish Government’s Open with Care guidance supports meaningful contact.
+It’s based on the best available advice from a range of experts.
+Family and friends of care home residents also had the opportunity to contribute.

-As we learn more about coronavirus, advice may change.
+As we learn more about coronavirus, advice and guidance will develop further.

 Outings and activities away from the care home

-Residents might wish to meet people outdoors, away from the care home.
-This could include:
+Residents might wish to meet people outdoors, and away from the care home.